apisnetworks/apiscp-docs/docs/admin/Customizing.md

 ### App view overrides

 Any app that uses Blade templates (`views/` directory) is eligible to override components of the template structure.
 Create the same structure in `config/custom/apps/<name>` as is in `apps/<name>`.
-For example to override `apps/ssl/views/partials/certificate-detected.blade.php`, copy that file to `config/custom/apps/ssl/views/partials/certificate-detected.blade.php`. apnscp will load the view from this location first.
+For example to override `apps/ssl/views/partials/certificate-detected.blade.php`, copy that file to `config/custom/apps/ssl/views/partials/certificate-detected.blade.php`.
+ApisCP will load the view from this location first.
 It is advisable to copy the entire application over (*App overrides*) as application structure may change between releases.

 ### Global constants